Hair Transplant Michigan Specialists

-When you fill out the “request a consultation” form on this page your info will be sent directly to our team who will pair you with a leading hair transplant surgeon in your area.
-The surgeon’s staff will reach out to you as soon as possible (often within the hour) to schedule a consultation between you and your surgeon.
+When you complete the hair transplant application on this page your info will be sent directly to our team who will analyze your case and pair you with a surgeon in Michigan who specializes in hair rejuvenation and is experienced with patients like you.
+The surgeon’s staff will reach out to you as soon as possible to schedule a consultation between you and your Michigan hair surgeon.

 During your consultation, your surgeon will use a small tool called a hair densitometer to determine the density of your hair follicles.
 Your surgeon will determine the best locations to take donor hair from and exactly how many follicles will need to be transplanted in order to achieve your desired look and create a natural looking scalp.